keikai/doc/dev-ref/Features_and_Usages.md

 You can view Keikai in different browser zoom levels.

-## Support Various Currencies
+## Support Locale Currencies

-Keikai can display different currency symbols such as $, ¥, ₩, €, and HKD in a cell in the currency format.
+Keikai can display different currency symbols for different local such as $, ¥, ₩, €, and HKD in a cell in the currency format.

+> `[$-409]0.00`: 409 is a locale ID in hexadecimal, please see [Windows Locale Codes](https://www.science.co.il/language/Locale-codes.php)

 ## Localize A Number/Formula Input